kartik317/the-greatest-technician-that-ever-lived-hyprland-rice/README.md

 # Fastfetch
 ln -sf ~/.config/hyprland-dotfiles/fastfetch ~/.config/fastfetch

+# The Greatest Technician That Ever Lived Script
+chmod +x ~/.config/hyprland-dotfiles/technician.sh
+chmod +x ~/.config/hyprland-dotfiles/technician2.sh
+# to run
+~/.config/hyprland-dotfiles/technician.sh
+~/.config/hyprland-dotfiles/technician2.sh
 ```
-Note: put all the wallpapers from `All_Wallpapers` to `Picture/Wallpapers` to match the path in `hypr/scripts/wallpaper-yazi.sh`
+Note: put all the wallpapers from `Wallpapers` to `Picture/Wallpapers` to match the path in `hypr/scripts/wallpaper-yazi.sh`
       for live wallpaper put your wallpapers in `Video/LiveWallpapers` to match the path in `hypr/script/live-wallpaper-yazi.sh` (repo doesn't include live wallpaper because of there file size)

 ## 🔧 Key Features